100mslive/100ms-flutter/example/README.md

 ## HMSSDK Sample App 🚀

-Clone the example app from [here](https://github.com/100mslive/100ms-flutter/tree/main).
+Clone the Example app from provided in the repo [here](https://github.com/100mslive/100ms-flutter/tree/main).

-*"example"* folder contains code relevant to the example app.
+The *"example"* folder contains code relevant to the Example app.

-Features in the sample app
-The sample application contains all the features provided by `HMSSDK`.
-Just to name a few:
+The Example application contains implementation of all the features provided by `HMSSDK` some of which are listes below

 * 🙏 Join a room
 * 🎞 Join with a preview